 Nettle as superfood, preservative and medicinal herb

 Nettle is a recognized superfood, and there are numerous recipes for salads, soups and vegetable dishes made with fresh and dried nettles.
-It owes its dietary fame, among other things, to an unusually high protein content (up to 25% of its dry weight) and a high concentration of vitamin C (30g of nettles contain the recommended daily intake).
+It owes its dietary fame, among other things, to an unusually high protein content (up to 25% of its dry weight) and to a high concentration of vitamin C (30g of nettles contain the recommended daily intake).

 Nettle is also known for its superior antibacterial properties.
 A traditional way to stop milk going sour, for example, is to put in it a few nettle leaves.
 Similarly, in the age before refrigeration meat and fish were wrapped in nettle leaves to keep them fresh.

 Nettle is one of the most important plants in herbal medicine, used to treat a wide range of conditions.
 And it is not just dried leaves that are made into treatments, but also juice, roots, flowers and seeds.
 Alcohol infusion of nettle roots, for example, is a powerful treatment for hair loss, tea made from flowers is used in the treatment of diabetes, chronic skin conditions and cancer, whereas dried leaves are used to treat anemia.

 Traditionally preparations from nettle were also used to stop bleeding, to promote the healing of wounds, to prevent them from getting infected, and to reduce inflammation.

 Nettle’s healing and anti-inflammatory properties are utilized in many cosmetic products.
 Preparations from nettles are employed in the treatment of acne and are used to improve the condition of aging skin.

 But perhaps the best known and most common use of nettle is in shampoos, conditioners and hair masks that promote a healthy growth of hair and improve its appearance.
 Such products take advantage of the nettle’s ability to combat hair loss.